zeroAska/dsm/README.md

 * `newKFUsageWeight`: weight of the point usage by the frame tracker during new keyframe selection.
 * `newKFAffineWeight`: weight of the light change in the scene during new keyframe selection.
 * `newKFResidualWeight`: weight of the frame tracker residual during new keyframe selection.
 * `minNumMappedFramesToCreateKF`: minimum number of tracked frames to create a new keyframe.
+* `iDepthUncertainty`: Initial uncertainty given to the depth and stereo points
+* `trackingCosLimit`: If cvo's `function_angle` returns a smaller value than this, the frame would be considered as a new keyframe.

 ## 5. License